JoshCass235/Shopping-cart-example/README.md

 # Shopping-cart-example
-This is a simple shopping cart using React and Typescript
+This is a simple shopping cart using React and Typescript.
+Future additions to the project could include:
+1. a more dynamic current promotion system
+2. populating pages with more details (e.g Deals)
+3. overall restyle (Kept it basic and simple)